tylim88/Firelord/README.md

 \*\* object type refer to object literal type(typescript) or map type(firestore).
 The wrapper flatten nested object, however, there are not many things to do with object[] type due to how firestore work, read [Complex Data Typing](#-complex-data-typing) for more info.

 \*\*\* `Firelord.ServerTimestamp` is a reserved type.
 You cannot use it as a string literal type, use this type if you want your type to be `Firestore.ServerTimestamp`.
-Also do note that you cannot use serverTimestamp or any firestore field value in array, see [Complex Data Typing](#-complex-data-typing) for more info.
+Also do note that you cannot use serverTimestamp or any firestore field value in an array, see [Complex Data Typing](#-complex-data-typing) for more info.

 ## 🐘 Document operations: Write, Read and Listen